QutEcoacoustics/research-blog/research/EADM-Towsey/Long-Duration-Audio-Recordings-of-the-environment.md

 ## Slide 19: Terrestrial ribbon plots

+In the following image, we return to a terrestrial sound-scape, in this case, illustrating 63 days of continuous recording using audio recorded in Gympie National Park, Queensland, Australia.

 {% include figure.html src="Slides/Slide19_GympieRibbonPlot.png" caption="Slide 19.
 Audio courtesy of courtesy of Yvonne Phillips, QUT Ecoacoustics Research Group." %}

-Here we are returning to terrestrial recordings, in this case, illustrating 63 days of continuous recording using audio recorded in Gympie National Park, Queensland, Australia.
+The morning and evening choruses are clearly evident as are rain showers shown prominently in red (see ribbon for 21/05/2015).
+Note how easy it is to compare the structure of the sound-scape over consecutive days.
+The grey vertical line that appears (typically) every seventh days is when the recorder was turned off in order to change batteries.

 ---